benpye/wsl-ssh-pageant/Readme.md

 ## What version of Windows do I need?
 You need Windows 10 1803 or later for WSL support as it is the first version supporting `AF_UNIX` sockets.
 You can still use this with the native [Windows SSH client](https://github.com/PowerShell/Win32-OpenSSH/releases) on earlier builds.

+## The -gui.exe binary doesn't have a GUI? (immediately closes)
+The difference between the gui.exe binary and the regular binaries is the subsystem as set in the PE header.
+The gui.exe binary is set with the Win32 subsystem so that it doesn't spawn a command line, allowing it to be launched on startup.
+The regular binary has the console subsystem so it does launch a command line if double clicked, and will block the command line as expected.
+Note: You may launch either binary with the `-systray` flag to have a systray icon whilst the tool is running, this only provides a way to quit the application.

 ## You didn't answer my question!
 Please open an issue, I do try and keep on top of them, promise.